• Skip to primary navigation

 Before this kitchen had dated linoleum flooring.
 It has a new peel and stick kitchen floor with FloorPops.

-The FloorPops instructions didn’t say anything about priming the underlying floor, but because the linoleum was so old and probably still had some wax or polish build up in the divots, we figured better safe than sorry!
+The FloorPops instructions didn’t say anything about priming the underlying floor, but because the linoleum was so old and probably still had some wax or polish build-up in the divots, we figured better safe than sorry!

 To help give some perspective, she spent around $275 on tile for her kitchen, which included a box of extra tile to keep for future replacements, if needed.

-Peel and Stick Tile Installation: a One Day Project
+Peel and Stick Tile Installation: a One-Day Project

 The day after my sister cleaned and primed the linoleum, we got to work!

-We started by finding the rough center of the kitchen and drawing a straight horizontal line intersected with a vertical line on the floor in Sharpie.
-Then we pressed the first tile into place, and rolled over it with our tile roller tool.
+We started by finding the rough center of the kitchen and drawing a straight horizontal line intersected by a vertical line on the floor in Sharpie.

 The tile roller tool really helped press that adhesive to the linoleum floor.
 I definitely recommend using one if you plan to install peel and stick tile over linoleum.